Windows are one of your home or building’s most important features. They’re much more than just a vista to the outside world.

-Before you make any other decisions, it’s important to choose a window contractor you can trust.
-Although it might be tempting to hire a handyman who offers a cheap rate, this decision can end up costing you down the road.
+Before making any other decisions, choosing a window contractor you can trust is important.
+Although hiring a handyman who offers a cheap rate might be tempting, this decision can cost you down the road.

-The problem with these fly-by-night contractors is that they often aren’t available to help you if an unexpected problem should arise.
-They rarely hold the right licensing and insurance, and the windows they install are often constructed and installed poorly.
+The problem with these fly-by-night contractors is that they often aren’t available to help you if an unexpected problem arises.
+They rarely hold the proper licensing and insurance, and the windows they install are often constructed and installed poorly.

-A trustworthy contractor, on the other hand, has been around long enough to be trusted and is willing to back their workmanship and products with a good warranty.
-Window World has been in business since 1995, and Window World windows are backed up with a warranty to match the quality workmanship and installation you’ll get.
+A trustworthy contractor has been around long enough to be trusted and is willing to back their workmanship and products with a good warranty.
+Window World Twin Cities has been in business since 1995, and Window World windows are backed up with an industry-leading warranty to match the quality craft and installation you’ll get.

-● Review Credentials: Official certifications, referrals, testimonials, online reviews; you should be taking all of these variations of credentials into account before enlisting the services of any window contractor.
+Official certifications, referrals, testimonials, and online reviews – you should consider these variations of credentials before enlisting any window contractor's services.

-● Warranties and Contracts: Schedules, budgets, deposits, warranties on all products and installation procedures; all of these various elements to replacement window installation need to be officially squared away (in writing) before a contractor even lays a finger on your home.
+Schedules, budgets, deposits, warranties on all products, and installation procedures – all of these various elements to replacement window installation must be officially squared away (in writing) before a contractor even lays a finger on your home or commercial property.

-● Compare Costs: It’s important to get somewhat of a frame of mind as to what you can expect to spend on your next window installation project.
-Just because a certain contractor is more expensive or cheaper doesn’t necessarily mean they’re ripping you off or providing you a great deal.
-Just be aware of the pricing range for typical window contractor services before choosing to go with a specific company.
+It’s important to get somewhat of a frame of mind as to what you can expect to spend on your next window installation project.
+Just because a certain contractor is more expensive or cheaper doesn’t necessarily mean they’re ripping you off or providing you with a great deal.

 A well-insulated window is about more than just having the right glass.
 Hallmarks of an efficient window include a high-performance frame, weatherstripping, and glass panes.